SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Here are a few guidelines for distributing Character and Fate Points for an adventure that lasts two or more nights, several hours per night.
 They are per character, not per group.
-Obstacle was easy to overcome (the diﬃculty numbers were about three times the die code in the skills required): No reward.
+Obstacle was easy to overcome (the difficulty numbers were about three times the die code in the skills required): No reward.
-Obstacle was somewhat diﬃcult to overcome (the diﬃculty numbers were about three to four times the die code in the skills required): one Character Point per low-diﬃculty obstacle in the adventure.
+Obstacle was somewhat difficult to overcome (the difficulty numbers were about three to four times the die code in the skills required): one Character Point per low-difficulty obstacle in the adventure.
-Obstacle was quite challenging to overcome (the diﬃculty numbers were about ﬁve times the die code in the skills required; generally reserved for the climactic scene): two or more Character Points per high-difﬁculty obstacle in the adventure (depending on how many Character
+Obstacle was quite challenging to overcome (the difficulty numbers were about ﬁve times the die code in the skills required; generally reserved for the climactic scene): two or more Character Points per high-difﬁculty obstacle in the adventure (depending on how many Character
-Points the characters had to spend to beat the diﬃculties set).
+Points the characters had to spend to beat the difficulties set).
 Individual roleplaying (overcoming goals and playing in character): two to three Character Points (awarded to each character, not to the whole group).